 Their tasting room is located in an industrial area just south of Syracuse University’s Skytop campus.
 Inside, there is a small tasting room that’s sectioned off, but most of the rest of the building is split between the brewing equipment and a large open room filled with picnic tables and ping pong tables.

-Willow Rock features some incredibly inventive beers (though most are can only), as well as a steady line up of flagship and limited-release beers on draft.
+Willow Rock features some incredibly inventive beers (though most are can-only), as well as a steady lineup of flagship and limited-release beers on draft.
 During my visit, I was able to try four different beers, including a few great options like the Kakaw Fruit Beer and the New North New England IPA.

 Willow Rock is also responsible for bringing back one of the most iconic Syracuse breweries: Congress Beer.
 While this is a lighter beer that reminded me of Yuengling, lovers of that style will be sure to enjoy it.